constellation-daq/Constellation/docs/reference/contributing.md

 pip install -e .[docs]
 ```

-You will also needs Make, [doxygen](https://doxygen.nl/) and plantuml.
-TODO.
+For generating the code documentation and user manual, also Make, [doxygen](https://doxygen.nl/) and plantuml are required.

 :::
 ::::

-## Running the Testsuite
+## Running the Test Suite

 ::::{tab-set}
 :::{tab-item} C++
 :sync: cxx

-If you want to test that everything works as intended, you can instead chose to compile with enabled unit testing.
-You can enable those with:
+Constellation implements an extensive C++ test suite using [Catch2](https://github.com/catchorg/Catch2/) which needs to be
+explicitly enabled at compile time via:

 ```sh
 meson configure build -Dcxx_tests=enabled
 ```

-Now run the included unit tests with:
+The unit tests can then be executed via:

 ```sh
 meson test -C build